pyplan/pyplan-docs/Sphincs Documentation for Pyplan.md

 > /pyplan-docs/source

-All the files for the documentation must be in Pyplan's github /source folder The reccommended tool for markdown writing and editing is Stackedit [https://stackedit.io/](https://stackedit.io/)
+All the files for the documentation must be in Pyplan's GitHub /source folder The reccommended tool for markdown writing and editing is Stackedit [https://stackedit.io/](https://stackedit.io/)

 ## Tools needed: